npmitchell/tubular/README.md

 and then builds measurements of mtion on the dynamic surfaces.

 There are four components followed in this package to work with dynamic surfaces:
-1. Obtaining the surfaces (using any method you like, demonstrated here with level sets)
+1. Obtaining the surfaces (using any method you like, demonstrated here with level sets methods which we incorporated into ImSAnE [1] or using level sets methods from MATLAB built-ins [2] or standalone python modules [3])
-2. Visualizing the surfaces (using TexturePatch, referenced by TubULAR methods)
+2. Visualizing the surfaces (using TexturePatch, included in TubULAR and invoked by TubULAR methods)
 3. Parameterizing the entire surfaces over space and time for making measurements (TubULAR methods)
 4. Characterizing and separating the different components of this motion (using DEC, referenced by TubULAR methods) Components 1, 2, and 4 are built on standalone modules in this code package.

+We have also incorporated TubULAR into ImSAnE, so that if you already use ImSaNE, you can simply update your version and use integralDetector (or morphsnakesDetector) as the detectorType and tubularMeshWrapper as the fitterType.
+This yields ImSAnE-style embedding grids, surfaces of interest, etc.

 Obtaining the surfaces: